toomj/qmk_firmware/readme.md

 > [!NOTE]
 > This is my fork of MonsGeek/qmk_firmware with some little changes to the monsgeek M1-V5-VIA keyboard firmware.
-> the changes are inside the wireless branch
+> The changes are inside the wireless branch.
 >

 # Quantum Mechanical Keyboard Firmware